peterochieng/Laaara/laara-group-properties/README.md

 ## Run the Development Server:
 npm run dev
+Access the App: Open http://localhost:3000 in your browser.
+Check is port 3000 is in use

 # Production Environment:
 Build the Application: Before running in production, build the app: